spectrocloud/cluster-api-provider-maas/image-generation/README.md

 kubectl apply -f pod.yaml
 ```

-if you want to publish you images to s3 bucket
+If you want to publish you images to s3 bucket
-change to you bucket name ${S3_BUCKET} buildmaasimage.sh line: 80
+change to you bucket name ${S3_BUCKET} buildmaasimage.sh at [line 80](image-generation/buildmaasimage.sh#L80)

 and you must provide aws-credentials, refer secret.yaml